Tukey Quick Test Calculator in Excel

 To run a Tukey Test in QI Macros follow these steps:

 - Click on the QI Macros menu > Stat Templates > Tukey:

-- A workbook will open to a worksheet with links to various Non-Paramentric tests including the Tukey Test.
-Click on the Tukey hyperlink to go to the Tukey worksheet:
+- A workbook will open to a worksheet with links to various Non-Parametric tests including the Tukey Test.
+Click on the Tukey hyper-link to go to the Tukey worksheet:

 - The Tukey Quick Test template will open with some pre-populated data in columns A and B. Just delete this data and enter your own.
 Note, that without data, D1:E1 show "Tukey Not Applicable."
 If the data violates any of the rules, the template will not calculate the Tukey Quick test:

 - Input your data in columns A and B and confidence level in cell E17 (default = 95).

-- Next, click on the Arrow Circled in red above to Update column C and the Chart:
+- Next, click on the arrow in the lower right corner to Update column C and the Chart:

 If we combine and sort the points from columns A and B, we can see that there are 5 unmatched points on either end (for a total of 10).
 And Tukey counts a tie (14.6 and 15.0) as 0.5.
 There are two of these for another count of 1.
 10 + 1 equals a total of 11.
 This means that the two-sided confidence of 99% (>=10) applies: